Courses

 The Mathematical Way of Thinking

 How do we know that the Pythagorean Theorem is true or that there are infinitely many prime numbers?
 It is not based on any measurement or scientific experiment.
 Instead, mathematical truths are known by constructing logical proofs.
 In this course, you will solve challenging problems and discover new truths the way mathematicians do.
-No mathematical background is required – all you need is curiosity and a willingness to work hard.

 - -